“Love On Tour” Concert Review

 The original first night of the Chicago tour on Thursday, October 6 had been postponed due to a crew illness, but that didn’t stop Styles and the rest of his team from delivering a well-put together show with an outstanding setlist on Saturday.
 The majority of songs played were from Harry’s House.
 This was not the only album played, however, as Styles decided to play some of his biggest hits from his second album, Fine Line, like “Watermelon Sugar” and “Adore You,” but added a unique twist that made his live performance even better.
 One Direction fans will be happy to know that he returned to his roots and played one of their most popular songs from their debut album as well.

-Courtesy of @harrystyles on Instagram
+ANTHONY PHAM / @harrystyles on Instagram

 Perhaps the most powerful and emotional performance was “Sign of the Times” from his self-titled album and first single released as a solo artist.
 The screen, which displayed Styles in bright, vibrant colors that night, was toned to black and white, and phone flashlights surrounded the arena.
 The crowd sang out together for the entirety of the performance.